 of your support when filling out the FAFSA.
 The parent who claims you

-as a dependent on their taxes has absolutely nothing to do with which
+as a dependent on their taxes does not matter when detemining which

 household you report.